 This past Sunday I went to the East Bay Mini Maker Faire at Studio One Art Center, where I saw kids making new clothes out of of old clothes, rockets out of toilet paper rolls, giant milk crate structures (while strapped into a harness in a crane), terrariums, butter, and more.

 So who is primed and ready to make a "90 Second Newbery" video?
 This online contest and festival is starting up its third year.
-Upload your video and share it (check out the instructions here) before December 10, to be considered in this
+Upload your video and share it (check out the instructions here) before December 10, to

 Books and information about sign language for children available at the Oakland Public Library.